kubernetes/website/content/en/docs/setup/independent/create-cluster-kubeadm.md

 **Notes:**

-- For more information about `kubeadm init` arguments, see [kubeadm reference guide.](/docs/reference/setup-tools/kubeadm/kubeadm/)
+- For more information about `kubeadm init` arguments, see [the kubeadm reference guide.](/docs/reference/setup-tools/kubeadm/kubeadm/)
-- For a complete list of configuration options, see [configuration file documentation.](/docs/reference/setup-tools/kubeadm/kubeadm-init/#config-file)
+- For a complete list of configuration options, see [the configuration file documentation.](/docs/reference/setup-tools/kubeadm/kubeadm-init/#config-file)
-- If you would like to customise control plane components including optional IPv6 assignment to liveness probe for control plane components and etcd server, you can do so by providing extra args to each one, as documented [here](/docs/admin/kubeadm#custom-args).
+- To customise control plane components, including optional IPv6 assignment to liveness probe for control plane components and etcd server, you provide extra arguments to each component.
+See  as documented [here](/docs/admin/kubeadm#custom-args).
-- You can't run `kubeadm init` twice without [tearing down the cluster.](#tear-down).
+- To run `kubeadm init` again, you must first [tear down the cluster](#tear-down).

-`kubeadm init` will first run a series of prechecks to ensure that the machine is ready to run Kubernetes.
-It will expose warnings and exit on errors.
-It will then download and install the cluster control plane components.
+`kubeadm init` first runs a series of prechecks to ensure that the machine is ready to run Kubernetes.
+It exposes warnings and exits on errors.
+It then downloads and installs the cluster control plane components.
 This may take several minutes.

 The output should look like: